Prema Racing: Junior formulae series

 Prema also competed in Italian F4 in 2019, where they came second in both championships, being beaten comprehensively by Van Amersfoort Racing and the Norwegian driver Dennis Hauger.

 Mick Schumacher was retained and Shwartzman was promoted for the following F2 season.
 Schumacher would go on to win the drivers title, with Shwartzman finishing in 4th with the most wins.

 In the 2020 F3 season, the driver line up was Logan Sargeant, Prema's 2019 FREC winner Frederik Vesti, and Oscar Piastri.
 Piastri would win the drivers' championship, with Sargeant and Vesti 3rd and 4th respectively.

 For the 2020 FREC season, Prema's line up consisted of four full time drivers; past Prema F4 drivers Oliver Rasmussen and Gianluca Petecof, as well as Arthur Leclerc and Jamie Chadwick.
 The season was completely dominated by the team, with Petecof, Leclerc and Rasmussen finishing in the first three positions of the drivers' championship, and as in 2020 F3 season winning the teams' championship by a more than comfortable margin.

+IndyCar Series

+In early 2024, Prema expressed interest about joining IndyCar as early as 2025.
+In April of that year, the team confirmed their entry into the 2025 season, and are going to be supplied by Chevrolet engines.
+The team is set to have a two driver lineup, composed of Callum Ilott and former Prema F2 driver Robert Shwartzman.

+The team secured its first pole position with Shwartzman for the 2025 Indianapolis 500.
+Shwartzman became the first rookie driver to win the pole in qualifying since the 1983 running of the event.